Hutchinson Central Technical High School

 • Description: AP US History is a college level survey course that, according to the Advanced Placement Program Course Description, explores major themes in “political institutions and behavior and public policy, social and economic change, diplomacy and international relations, and cultural and intellectual developments” in the US between the Pre-Columbian period to the present.

 • Assessment: The AP US History exam is in mid-May and is graded between 1 and 5.
+STARTING IN 2025 ALL AP EXAMS WILL BE ONLINE.
 Students must take the NYS Regents in June.

 The APUSH EXAM there are 55 multiple choice question, 3 short answer questions, a document-based essay question and long essay question.
 Each section is timed.